srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_E2E/source/index.rst

     Current sample rate is 11.52 MHz with a base rate of 11.52 MHz (x1 decimation) Setting frequency: DL=1842.5 Mhz, UL=1747.5 MHz for cc_idx=0 nof_prb=52

-The important message here is ``NG connection successful``, once this is displayed the connection has made successfully.
+The ``NG connection successful`` message confirms that srsENB has connected to the core.

 UE